GLOBAL MARKETS-Stocks fall, bonds rise on Hong Kong unrest

 Shares of companies exposed to Hong Kong fell, including HSBC and luxury goods group Richemont.
 HSBC closed down 2.3 percent and Richemont fell 1.7 percent.

-Emerging markets took a hit.
-MSCI’s emerging markets index fell 1.45 percent, with Brazilian shares a big drag.
+Emerging markets took a hit, with MSCI’s emerging markets index falling 1.4 percent, with Brazilian shares a big drag.

-The Brazilian real fell to an almost six-year low and the benchmark Bovespa index notched its biggest one-day drop in more than three years after a poll showed President Dilma Rousseff gaining on challenger Marina Silva ahead of Sunday’s election.
-The Bovespa fell 4.5 percent.
+The Brazilian real fell to an almost six-year low and the benchmark Bovespa index was poised for its biggest one-day drop in more than a year after a poll showed President Dilma Rousseff gaining on challenger Marina Silva ahead of Sunday’s election.
+The Bovespa fell 4.1 percent.

-Losses on Wall Street were initially broad, with all 10 of the S&P 500’s sectors lower as equity investors shrugged off the latest data showing a stronger U.S. economy.
-Stocks later pared losses, and utilities, seen as a defensive play, rebounded.
+Losses on Wall Street were initially broad, with all 10 of the S&P 500’s sectors lower as equity investors shrugged off the latest data showing strong U.S. economic growth.
+Stocks subsequently came off their lows, and utilities, seen as a defensive play, rebounded.

 The sell-off in U.S. stocks was overdone and exacerbated by the absence of any news of consequence to the market, said Donald Selkin, chief market strategist at National Securities in New York.